 Transport

 You will need to plan for how you will get home from hospital.
-Consider whether a family member will pick you up or if you will need to book a taxi.
+Can a family member pick you up or will need to book a taxi?
+Remember that maxi taxis need to be booked ahead of time.
 You may need to have someone with you for support if you have had a recent procedure.

-Speak with your nurse if you have any questions or concerns, or if you need assistance to organise transport.
+Speak with your nurse if you have any questions or need help to organise transport.

 Parking